 About the Conference

-The Work, Stress and Health Conference series addresses the changing nature of work and the implications of these changes for the health, safety and well-being of workers.
-The Conference covers numerous topics of interest to labor, management, practitioners and researchers, such as work and family issues; new forms of work organization; changing worker demographics; and best practices for preventing stress and improving the health of workers and their organizations (see complete list of conference topics).
+The Work, Stress and Health Conference series addresses the ever-changing nature of work and the implications of these changes for the health, safety and well-being of workers.
+The conference covers numerous topics of interest to labor, management, practitioners and researchers, such as work and family issues, new forms of work organization, changing worker demographics, best practices for preventing stress and improving the health of workers and their organizations.
 Expert presentations and informal meetings with leading scientists and practitioners will provide an exciting forum for learning about the latest developments in occupational health psychology.

-We invite researchers, business and organizational representatives, labor leaders and medical and social science professionals with interests in occupational safety and health to attend poster presentations, papers, roundtable discussions and symposia that address the conference topics.
-Highlighted at the conference will be the theme of Total Worker Health, especially the following subjects:
+We invite researchers, business and organizational representatives, labor leaders, and medical and social science professionals with interests in occupational safety and health to submit proposals for poster presentations, papers, interactive panels and symposia that address any of the conference topics.